Best Of17 min read

 • No email hosting included (you'll need Google Workspace or similar)

-• Add-ons stack up fast — price creep is real
+• Add-ons stack up fast — cost creep is real

-• Learning curve for less technical agency staff
+• Learning curve if your team isn't technical

-Hot take: If you're running more than 10 client sites and not using Cloudways or a similar managed cloud option, you're almost certainly leaving money on the table.
-The white-label reselling alone pays for the platform at modest scale.
-I'd go so far as to say skipping the white-label opportunity entirely is one of the most common and most expensive mistakes agency owners make.
+Hot take: If you're managing more than 10 client sites and not using Cloudways or something similar, you're almost certainly leaving money on the table.
+The white-label reselling alone pays for the platform at scale.
+Honestly, skipping the reselling opportunity is one of the most expensive mistakes I see agencies make.

 2. WP Engine — Best for Premium WordPress Agency Work